 The Kilted Chef

-In this video, Alain is explaining what is going to happen during the cook and the origins of the seafood boil-up.
-(I am not a video editing wizard!)
+In this video, Alain explains what is going to happen during the cook and the origins of the seafood boil-up.

 Alain and his assistant preparing the humungous cooking pot for the crabs.
-When you’re cooking for 70 hungry diners this is the answer.
+When you’re cooking for 70 hungry seafood lovers this pot is the answer.

 The crabs were boiled in fresh water for approximately 30 minutes (maybe a little longer), and this is the finished product.
 Notice the green tinge to the broth (which smelled awesome!).